ProseMirror/website/pages/guide/schema.md

 Here `"block+"` is equivalent to `"(paragraph | blockquote)+"`.
 Groups can also refer to other groups to extend them.

-The order of node types in a group is significant.
-ProseMirror will in some situations “make up” nodes, in order to make sure the document remains valid.
-For elements that are specified as being part of a group, the first element in the group is the one that will be created.
-If I switched the positions of `"paragraph"` and `"blockquote"` in the group in the example, you'd get a stack overflow as soon as the editor tried to create a block node—it's create a `"blockquote"` node, whose content requires at least one block, so it'd create another `"blockquote"` as content, and so on.
+Note that the order in which your nodes appear in an or-expression is significant.
+When creating a placeholder for a non-optional node, for example to make sure a document is still valid after a [replace step](##Transform.replace) the first type in the expression will be used.
+If that is a group, the first type in the group (determined by the order in which the group's members appear in your `nodes` map) is used.
+If I switched the positions of `"paragraph"` and `"blockquote"` in the the example schema, you'd get a stack overflow as soon as the editor tried to create a block node—it'd create a `"blockquote"` node, whose content requires at least one block, so it'd try to create another `"blockquote"` as content, and so on.

 To express “first a heading and then zero or more paragraphs”, you write `"heading paragraph*"`.
 Putting expressions after each other